apollographql/federation-hotchocolate/README.md

 the supergraph by the specified `@key`s.
 Since entities can be extended by various subgraphs, we need an extra entry point to access the entities, i.e. subgraphs need to implement reference resolvers for entities that they support.

-Currently `ApolloGraphQL.HotChocolate.Federation` supports only Apollo Federation v1.
 See [Apollo documentation](https://www.apollographql.com/docs/federation/) for additional Federation details.

 ### Annotation